webiny/Insight/Readme.md

 </script>
 ```

-As well as inside the body:
+As well as inside the body (this step is optional but will speed up your initial app load):
 ```
 {webiny apps="Your.App,Sauron.Shared"}
 ```